E.ON: Sports

-E.ON UK sponsored the FA Cup for four years, from 2006 to the end of the 2009/10 football season.
-The four-year deal which included the FA Women's Cup and the FA Youth Cup was worth around £40 million.
-E.ON is the official energy partner of The Football League and sponsors a collection of home programmes on Channel Five in the UK.
+E.ON UK sponsored the FA Cup for four years, from the 2006–07 FA Cup to the 2009–10 FA Cup.
+The also included the FA Women's Cup and the FA Youth Cup was worth around £32 million.
+E.ON was also the official energy partner of The Football League and sponsored a collection of home programmes on Channel Five in the UK.
 E.ON has previously sponsored ITV Weather, the Ipswich Town football club and the Rugby Cup.

 Between 2000 and 2006, E.ON was the main kit sponsor of German Bundesliga club Borussia Dortmund.

 E.ON Ruhrgas is the main sponsor of the IBU biathlon World Cup and is the main sponsor of the Ski jumping World Cup.

 E.ON Sverige sponsored the home arena of Swedish ice hockey team Timrå IK from 2003 to 2015.

 E.ON was one of the main sponsors of 2007–2008 Dutch Eredivisie Champions PSV Eindhoven.

+E.ON has been a sponsor of Veloce Racing ever since Veloce joined electric off-road racing series Extreme E in 2021.
+In 2024, E.ON became the title sponsor of the team to become E.ON Veloce Racing.

+Nottingham Forest has announced that E.ON will become the club's official training kit partner.
+The announcement comes as the Reds return to pre-season training on 3 July 2023.
+The energy company have partnered with the club since 2021 and have now struck a new deal which will see their logo appear on all men's and women's first-team training wear.